RyanPLehan/Tutorial.EntityFrameworkUpdate/README.md

 # Tutorial.EntityFrameworkUpdate
 A sample tutorial to show the how EF generates SQL UPDATE statements.
 EF can generate either a *Full* or *Partial* SQL UPDATE statement.
-The trick is understanding how to do one or the other
+The trick is understanding how to do one or the other.

 There are additional items that are included that one might be interested in.
 1. Example of the [Clean Architecture](https://levelup.gitconnected.com/clean-architecture-86c4f03e4771).